Kylyssa Shay was homeless for over a year in her youth; it lead her to become a homelessness activist. She thinks, feels, and has opinions.

-It is a commonly held belief that homelessness only comes from making poor choices when plenty of good alternatives were always available.
+It is a commonly held belief that homelessness only comes from making poor choices when plenty of good alternatives were available.

 If you ask the average American why people are without homes ,one of the most common answers you will hear is that all poor people make poor choices that cause them to be in that miserable situation.

 I won't argue that homeless people don't make poor choices, because, in truth, everyone makes poor choices at least some of the time.
 I'd like to take a few of the most common reasons people lose housing and put them to the "poor choices" test by boiling the particular reason for homelessness down to the choice that caused it.
 You may have even made some of these same decisions yourself yet were lucky enough not to have the same consequences.
 Then again, maybe you'll read through these choices and retain the view that all homeless people deserve their situation because they chose it.
 Either way, you may learn something about choices in general.

 13 Decisions That May Lead to Homelessness (With Rebuttals)

 Homelessness is often caused by decisions.
 Here are thirteen.
 Whether or not they are poor choices is up for interpretation.

 Thousands (maybe tens of thousands) of Americans are currently unemployed due to choosing the wrong employer.
 Back when they got the last job they had, they made a decision to work at that particular business.
 Then, the businesses they chose to work at failed and had to lay people off from their jobs.